junxit/us-congress-bills-115/metadata.md

 - 2017-10-16 — Senate amendment proposed (on the floor): Amendment SA 1115 proposed by Senator McConnell for Senator Hatch.(consideration: CR S6411; text: CR S6411)
 - 2017-10-16 — Senate amendment submitted
 - 2017-10-16 — Senate amendment submitted
+- 2017-12-20 — Message on Senate action sent to the House.
+- 2018-01-30 — DEBATE - Pursuant to the provisions of H.Res.
+714, the House proceeded with 1 hour of debate on the motion that the House agree in the Senate amendments to H.R.
+695 with an amendment.
+- 2018-01-30 — Message on House action received in Senate and at desk: House amendment to Senate amendment.
+- 2018-01-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-01-30 — Ms. Granger moved that the House agree with an amendment to the Senate amendments. (consideration: CR H698-725)
+- 2018-01-30 — On motion that the House agree with an amendment to the Senate amendments Agreed to by the Yeas and Nays: 250 - 166 (Roll no. 49). (text as House agreed to Senate amendments: CR H699-719)
+- 2018-01-30 — Pursuant to the provisions of H.Res.
+714, Ms. Granger took from the Speaker's table H.R.
+695, and moved that the House agree in the Senate amendment to the title of H.R.
+695 and that the House agree in the Senate amendment to the text of H.R.
+695 with an amendment consisting of the text of Rules Committee Print 115-56.
+- 2018-01-30 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Senate amendments Agreed to by the Yeas and Nays: 250 - 166 (Roll no. 49).(text as House agreed to Senate amendments: CR H699-719)
+- 2018-01-30 — The previous question was ordered pursuant to the rule.